A novel trajectory optimization algorithm for continuous-time model predictive control: Discussion and numerical experiment

 where \(\inprod{\psi_i(\cdot)}{\psi_j(\cdot)}\) is the standard \(\horizon\)-horizon \(\lpL[2]\)-inner product.
 Now we solve the global maximization problem:

 and the objective \(\gfunc(\cdot;x)\) for each \(x\in \fsblset\) is defined in the following fashion:

-The finite-dimensional inner minimization problem is solved using the least squares optimization method \cite[Chapter 18]{ref:JNSJ-06} and the outer maximization problem is solved using simulated annealing \cite[Chapter 13]{ref:OH-02} with different number of basis functions for control trajectory parameterization.
+The finite-dimensional inner minimization problem is solved using the `SLSQP' solver in Python (see \cite[Chapter 18]{ref:JNSJ-06} for the algorithm) and the outer maximization problem is solved using simulated annealing \cite[Chapter 13]{ref:OH-02} with different number of basis functions for control trajectory parameterization.
 The state and the control trajectories are depicted in Fig. \ref{fig:BD_states_51_basis} and Fig. \ref{fig:BD_control}, it can be seen that the path constraint on \(\st_1(\cdot)\) is satisfied for all \(t \in [0,1]\) with \(51\) basis functions for control parameterization.
 The evolution of the cost function with an increasing number of iterations is shown in Fig. \ref{fig:BD_cost}.
 The analytical value of the cost function for this OCP is \(8\), and it can be clearly seen that with the established method while the cost saturates to a sub-optimal value with \(11\) basis functions, it quickly converges to the optimal value with \(31\) and \(51\) basis functions.
-The CPU time with \(51\) basis functions is \(23.21\) sec for \(250\) iterations of the global optimization.
+The CPU time with \(51\) basis functions is \(22.07964\) sec for \(550\) iterations of the global optimization; see \ref{tab:opt_data_BD} for more details.